mustlammas/planningpoker/README.md

 App for playing Scrum planning poker

 # TODO
+- make server port configurable; pass it to the client code
+- clean up deployment (no file watcher warnings!)

 - Show the "winning" vote if votes are similar enough.
 - Highlight conflicting votes if votes are too far apart.
 - Show the voters who should argue/discuss further.